Daudgit/JS-Expedition---JS-Mastery-Course/1. An Introduction to JavaScript/readme.md

 A: While it's useful to know about transpiled languages, it is recommended for beginners to first master JavaScript before diving into other languages.

-**Q: Should beginners explore transpiled languages immediately?**
-A: While it's useful to know about transpiled languages, it is recommended for beginners to first master JavaScript before diving into other languages.